Iambizi/Unsplash-api/README.md

 # UNSPLASH API exercise

 This little application was completed within a 48 hour window as part of an exercise.
-The application is small and simple, using the unspalsh api you can search keyword and image results will be displayed.
+The application is small and simple, using the unspalsh api you can search keywords and image results will be displayed.

 Each image showcases the unsplash user's name who uploaded it and number of likes the picture received.